Last revised: April 23, 2023

 likewise.
 Unfortunately, this total dependence on coal ultimately was

 Three years later a group of rail enthusiasts who wished to see the railroad preserved and known as Kingwood Northern, Inc. reopened the operation as a tourist/excursion train using EMD diesels #50 and #52 for power, along with a small fleet of equipment to host passengers.

-Pennsylvania woods and purchased by the West Virginia Railroad Museum.
+On a happier note, however, two its former 2-8-0 Consolidation steam locomotives, #8 and #9, were saved from the Pennsylvania woods and purchased by the West Virginia Railroad Museum.

-if funds can be secured and operated on the West Virginia Central based
+The museum eventually hopes to return one to a fully operational status if funds can be secured and operated on the West Virginia Central based in Elkins, West Virginia.

 May 28, 23 10:17 PM